Dictatorship of Juan Vicente Gómez: 1908 Venezuelan coup d'état

 Towards the end of Cipriano Castro's dictatorship, Venezuela became embroiled in a diplomatic crisis with the Dutch Crown, which had blockaded Venezuelan coasts.
 U.S. President Theodore Roosevelt requested congressional authorization to invade Venezuela, prompting Castro to sever diplomatic relations with the United States.
 During this period, Vice President Juan Vicente Gómez established secret communications with the U.S. government, seeking support for a planned conspiracy against Castro.

 According to Gómez's Chancellor, Francisco González Guinán:"In those difficult moments, Venezuela found itself with interrupted friendly relations with the Republic of Colombia, our sister in misfortunes and glory; with the United States of North America, which maintains its hegemony on the continent with its astonishing prosperity; with the French Republic, which has always given us its light and its experience, and with the Netherlands, whose neighboring colony is like an extension of our homeland.
 Additionally, we had certain disagreements with the Government of His Britannic Majesty arising from fiscal measures that affected their interests."When Castro traveled to Berlin for health-related reasons, Gómez, who was acting president in Castro's absence, orchestrated a coup d'état with the assistance of Francisco Linares Alcántara Estévez, whom he later appointed to his cabinet.

 On the day of his inauguration, Gómez declared:"With such collaborators I intend to give my government the national character it assumes, to make constitutional guarantees effective, to practice liberty within order, to respect the sovereignty of the States, to protect industries against odious conspiracies, and to let only the law rule with its indisputable sovereignty."

 Domestic policy

 Legislative policy

 Upon assuming power, Juan Vicente Gómez chose not to dissolve the Congress, maintaining the existing legislative structure.
 As a conciliatory measure, he ordered the release of 164 political prisoners detained under Cipriano Castro's regime and issued invitations for exiled dissidents to return to Venezuela.

+Gómez consolidated a completely servile legislative structure to his government and to himself; the Gómez regime made use of approximately seven constitutional reforms to legalize its stay in power for 27 years.

+Constitution of 1909

+In 1909, a new constitution was approved that reduced the presidential term to four years, and in 1910, Gómez was elected constitutional president by Congress.
+The rule of law ended in 1913, when Juan Vicente Gómez suspended constitutional guarantees and presidential elections, officially establishing a dictatorship in the country.